Riding the Trend or Protecting Profits | Newell Brands Inc. (NWL)

 NWL’s Market Performance

-NWL stocks went down by -1.15% for the week, with a monthly jump of 0.91% and a quarterly performance of 8.29%, while its annual performance rate touched 87.35%.
-The volatility ratio for the week stands at 1.97% while the volatility levels for the past 30 days are set at 1.86% for Newell Brands Inc..
-The simple moving average for the period of the last 20 days is -0.64% for NWL stocks with a simple moving average of 26.89% for the last 200 days.
+NWL stocks went up by 3.97% for the week, with a monthly jump of 2.66% and a quarterly performance of 13.92%, while its annual performance rate touched 126.22%.
+The volatility ratio for the week stands at 2.86% while the volatility levels for the past 30 days are set at 2.07% for Newell Brands Inc..
+The simple moving average for the period of the last 20 days is 3.52% for NWL stocks with a simple moving average of 31.21% for the last 200 days.

 Analysts’ Opinion of NWL